About St Luke's

 St Luke's believes in Grace.
 Grace is the promise of eternal life and the forgiveness of our sins FREELY given by God through the sacrifice of Jesus Christ on the cross.
 We are made new creatures in this holy promise.
 At St. Luke's, we joyfully celebrate the gifts that God has given us, we share in each others' sorrows as broken human beings, and we give thanks to God for this community that allows us to be ourselves and love one another, the world, and God.

-At St Luke's, we celebrate the communion meal each Sunday.
-This meal is the heavenly bread given by God through Jesus Christ and served at the table to all those who believe.
-This meal is not St Luke's table, it is not the Lutheran table, but it is God's table, and God invites ALL to God's table.
+At St Luke's, we celebrate the Communion meal each Sunday.
+This meal is the heavenly bread given by God through Jesus Christ and served at the table of Jesus.
+This table is not St Luke's table, it is not a Lutheran table; it is God's table and ALL are invited to the table of Jesus, without exception.

 Leadership and Staff